KiranWoodVFS/Venus-Attack-The-Game/README.md

 **Step 4:** Start server by `npm run dev` and use the link to open the level editor.

+## How To Play

+Click on the bird (red circle) and pull back to launch the bird into the air.
+Try to hit the pigs (green circles) to kill them.
+If you kill all the pigs in the level it moves onto the next.
+Avoid hitting the eggs (yellow circles) as if they crack you lose the game.

 ## Project Link

 - https://github.com/KiranWoodVFS/Venus-Attack-The-Game